Dhananjaya (actor): Early life and family

+He married Dhanyatha, a physician, on 16 February 2025.
+They have one child together, a son born in 2026.

 Film career

 Dhananjaya with the cast and crew at the presentation of the film 'Allama', during the 47th International Film Festival of India (IFFI-2016), in Panaji, Goa on 26 November 2016.

 Early years (2013–2017)

 Dhananjaya appeared in a Kannada short film on YouTube called Jayanagar 4th Block which has over 2.5 million views as of 2022.
 Dhananjaya was offered a lead role in Guruprasad's feature film Director's Special.
 The film took three years in the making and was finally released in 2013 to mixed and negative responses at the box office.
 Dhananjaya was lauded for his performance and won the best debut actor award at the 3rd SIIMA Awards for the same.
 Many prominent filmmakers approached him for the roles in their films.
 He was then cast in A. P. Arjun's next film Rhaatee opposite Shruthi Hariharan under musician V. Harikrishna's debut production.
 His next was Preetham Gubbi's film Boxer, produced under Jayanna Films banner, which brought him wide accolades.
 He was known for his fit boxer's body, which he had achieved by rigorous training.
 He was then offered a role by National award-winning director T. S. Nagabharana for the film Allama which is based on the life of 12th century saint poet Allama Prabhu.
 Dhananjaya underwent harsh training to master the musical instrument Mridanga and also the classical dance for the role and received great reviews for his performance.
 Although his movies did not make a big impact on the box office collection, he constantly received good reviews from the audience and critics for his acting skills.